learn-co-students/nyc-web-051120/32-snotify-review/snotify-react-state-events/README.md

 ## Notes on Future Labs
 - In this lab, we provided support like `onClick={null /* Put your click handler here */}`.
 We will not provide those kinds of guides in the future.
 You'll have to decide which element needs the event handler.

+### Lecture Notes!
+- state vs. props and when to use state?
+    - anytime there's some data that you need your frontend to hold/save/track/manage
+    - if it doesn't exist anywhere else in your app state already
+    - ex: any data you fetch, stuff like "likes" from this application (not in the DB, frontend tracking)
+- if you need to change something... do it. especially functional to class components
+    - if a component needs state you HAVE TO change it to class

+Issues / Questions from Pairing
+- General format of CC?
+Close to it